dda-derek-wendell/Documentation/_entries/2800_marketo_validate_objects.md

 >**NAME_NOT_FOUND** could be that you did not create that field.
 This is perfectly fine.

-The dodge custom objects inthe Dodge Link Pirtal should look like this.
+>The Dodge custom objects inthe Dodge Link Portal should look like this.
 <br>Either Ok or One or more fields is not configured is acceptable

 ![test image]({{ site.baseurl }}/img/2800/custom_object_validation.jpg)

-<br>To make a field channge after the object has been approved follow these 4 steps
+>To make a field channge after the object has been approved follow these 4 steps
 <br>1.
 Delete the field
 <br>2.
 Approve the Dodge custom object
 <br>3.
 Add a New Field